mohannadalnourr/hr-attrition-analysis/README.md

 An end-to-end HR analytics project investigating why employees are leaving, using SQL, Python, Excel, and Power BI on the IBM HR Analytics Employee Attrition dataset.

-## The Ask

-From HR: *"Attrition felt higher than usual this year — can you tell me if that's actually true, and if so, where it's coming from?"*

 ## Key Findings